Japanese artist sculpts space with sound and light

 "The big speaker emits just one tone but it fills the space and this sound seems to come from all directions," he said, referring to the white room.
 "As you move through the space, you create an oscillation in the sound, your own music."

-Similarly, he said, the white light in the black room is very strong and "contains full information," namely all the colors in the spectrum.
+Similarly, he said, the white light in the black room is very strong and "contains full information", namely all the colours in the spectrum.

 SUBLIME INFINITY